 In 1990 the railroad was reborn when the Class I sold off much of its original W&LE trackage and that of historic lines Pittsburgh & West Virginia and Akron, Canton & Youngstown.

 Today, with trackage rights the W&LE operates nearly 850 route miles reaching Wheeling and Benwood, West Virginia.
 Visit the W&LE website for job information.

-Appalachian & Ohio Railroad: The A&O is currently owned by Four Rivers Transportation, a CSX subsidiary.
+Appalachian & Ohio Railroad: The A&O is currently owned by P&L Transportation, a CSX subsidiary.
 It operates on CSX-owned trackage between Grafton and Cowen, a former B&O line, that spans nearly 160 miles.
 Visit the A&O website regarding career information.

 Beech Mountain Railroad: This tiny short line, dating back to 1890, ebbs and flows from dormancy and active status as it serves a local coal mine near Alexander and Palace Valley.
-Most likely they do not have any openings (they are currently active).
-However, they may be contacted at; 1005 Glenway Avenue, Bristol, Virginia 24201.
+They may be contacted at; 1005 Glenway Avenue, Bristol, Virginia 24201.